 It's a scary time to vote in New Hampshire due to the presence of the coronavirus and Covid 19.
 Municipalities are only now starting to grapple with what changes will be necessary to maintain social distancing, sanitized surfaces, logistics of getting people in and out of the building, and keeping poll workers safe, many of whom are over 60 years old.

-We have created a page called "How to Vote by Absentee Ballot in New Hampshire" which will give you both the routine rules for requesting and filling out the absentee ballot request form, as well as filling out and returning the absentee ballot itself.
+This web guide will give you both the rules for requesting and filling out the absentee ballot request form, as well as filling out and returning the absentee ballot itself.

 Thank you for protecting yourself and our poll workers!

 Print our poster (PDF), and hang copies in public places in your town

 Post our social media pictures & messages about voting by absentee